deepmay/data-science/tutorials/git-tutorial.md

 Before starting this tutorial, you'll need a few things:
 - A GitHub or GitLab account
 - EITHER:
-  a.
-A computer terminal pulled up and Git installed:
+  1. A computer terminal pulled up and Git installed:
     - Protip: You can check if a program `X` is installed with `which X`, which should return something like `/usr/bin/git` on Mac or Linux, so you could do `which brew` and `which git` to check if you have either installed.